Me042589/Tennessee/README.md

-CALLED "Why would America ever allow China white inside the country?"
+CALLED "For the sake of science, what is China White?"